 Always in the framework of the Culture Programme 2007-2013, the European Union has financed the project AZALAI – laboratoire nomade (2012-2014) that Fabbrica Europa has coordinated in partnership with organizations from France, Belgium, the Netherlands, Serbia and Hungary.

-Fabbrica Europa has also been partner of several international cooperation projects including the recent NOSTOI.
+Fabbrica Europa has also been partner of several international cooperation projects including NOSTOI.
 Histoires de retours et d’Exodes (2011-2015), funded under the first call for standard projects launched by the European Union within the program ENPI CBC Med – Cross-border cooperation in the Mediterranean.